Xinzhu-Fang/prosody_study_exp/analysis/README.md

 # approve hit
 + do `bash non-psiturk/process_hit.sh` in `../psiturk-prosody_study_exp0`
   + you will get `non-psiturk/hit_summary.csv` and `non-psiturk/surveydata_corresponding_to_recording.csv`.
-  + go through the first csv to get a sense of how many couldn't get their data saved -- if this issue becomes too serious we need to enhance the pisutrk paradigm
+  + go through the first csv to get a sense of how many couldn't get their data properly saved -- if this issue becomes too serious we need to enhance the pisutrk paradigm
   + go through the second csv to see their feedback -- should give people who spotted errors bonus.
 + do `psiturk worker approve --hit [hit id]`